TeddyCoop/ComputeQL/README.md

 ComputeQL is a from-scratch, columnar SQL database written in C99 that executes queries as **GPU compute kernels** instead of on the CPU.
 Rather than compiling a bespoke shader per query, it interprets a compact **bytecode VM** inside a small library of precompiled Vulkan compute shaders - so arbitrary WHERE-clause expressions can be evaluated on the GPU without any runtime shader compilation.

 > **Status:** ComputeQL is the successor of a previous project GDB.
-The storage engine, Vulkan execution backend, and SQL parser are functional; query planning and multi-operator GPU execution (joins, sorts, aggregates) are in progress.
+The storage engine, SQL parser, query planner, and multi-operator GPU execution (joins, sorts, aggregates) are all functional end-to-end.
+Current work is focused on constraints/indexing and closing the performance gap with CPU databases on small/selective queries.
 See [Roadmap](#roadmap) below for exactly what's implemented today versus planned.

 ## How it works

 1. **Storage** - Data lives in a hand-rolled columnar format (`GDB_Database` -> `GDB_Table` -> `GDB_Column`), one file per column, memory-mapped on load.
 Small columns are loaded fully into memory; columns past a size threshold are streamed/disk-backed automatically.
 2. **Parsing** - A hand-rolled recursive-descent SQL tokenizer/parser turns query text into an AST, with position-aware syntax error reporting (line, column, and a caret pointing at the offending token).
 3. **IR lowering** - The AST is lowered into an intermediate representation (IR) tree that the execution layer walks directly.
+4. **Planning** - The IR for a `SELECT` is lowered into a plan tree (`Limit(Sort(Project(Having(Aggregate(Filter(Join-tree))))))`) that composes fixed physical operators - there's no cost-based optimizer yet (no join reordering or predicate pushdown), so today there's exactly one plan per query.
-4. **GPU execution** - WHERE-clause expressions are compiled to a small stack-based bytecode ISA.
-The CPU uploads column data and the bytecode program to fixed GPU descriptor bindings, dispatches a Vulkan compute shader that interprets the bytecode per-row, and reads back matching row indices.
+5. **GPU execution** - Each physical operator (scan+filter, hash join, bitonic sort, group-by/aggregate) is backed by a Vulkan compute shader.
+WHERE/ON/HAVING-style expressions are compiled to a small stack-based bytecode ISA and interpreted per-row/per-group on the GPU; the CPU uploads column data and the bytecode program to fixed descriptor bindings, dispatches, and reads back results.
 Tables larger than the configured GPU buffer size are automatically chunked across multiple dispatches.
+An equality/range predicate on an indexed column can instead be served by a CPU-side binary search over that column, skipping the GPU dispatch entirely.

 ## Current capabilities